 Advance Warning Signs.
 The round, black-onyellow warning sign is placed ahead of a public railroad-highway crossing.
 The advance warning sign tells you to slow down, look and listen for the train, and be prepared to stop at the tracks if a train is coming.
+All passenger and hazmat carrying vehicles are required to stop.
 See Figure 2.15.

 Pavement Markings.
 Pavement markings mean the same as the advance warning sign.
 They consist of an "X" with the letters ""RR" and a nopassing marking on two-lane roads.
-See Fig. 2.16.
+See Figure 2.16.